top of page

 Allow me to reintroduce myself.

-Things started to shift for me both personally and professionally throughout 2023.
-My mother had been in and out of the hospital and various physical rehab facilities for a variety of medical issues.
-This never-ending domino effect finally took its toll, and we lost my mother on December 23.
-Not just Christmas Eve-Eve, but also the day before my youngest's birthday.
-This shattered my whole world.
+Things shifted for me both personally and professionally throughout 2023.
+My mother was in and out of the hospital and various rehab facilities for various medical issues.
+This never-ending domino effect finally took its toll.
+Tragically, we lost my mother on December 23.
+Not only did we lose her just before Christmas, but it was also the day before my youngest's birthday.
+This shattered my world.

-No matter how much success I've seen, or the genuine connections I'd built in my new global PLC, the nagging voices of my depression, anxiety, and panic disorders controlled my world.
-Seriously, look at almost the last thing I wrote before my first presentation at TCEA in February.
-All fear, all doubt, all anxiety...because I felt like I didn't belong.
-However, as I started thinking about my new teaching gig in August, the wisdom of some pop punk songs reminded me of some of the "best" advice I'd share with my terrified students before speech and debate competitions.
+Even amidst the successes I encountered and the genuine connections I formed within my new global professional learning community (PLC), the nagging voices of depression, anxiety, and panic disorders tried to control my world.
+I looked back at the last thing I wrote before my first presentation at TCEA in February.
+It was filled with fear, doubt, and anxiety because I felt like I didn’t belong anywhere.
+Reflecting on my teaching gig starting in August, pop punk songs served as a reminder.
+They encapsulated the “best” advice I used to share with my terrified students before their speech and debate competitions.

-Magically, that had success in calming nerves before big debates or performances.
-So it's time to take my own advice.
+This mantra successfully calmed their nerves before major debates or performances.
+Now, it's time for me to adhere to my own advice.

 "Zero Hour" by Settle Your Scores, 2018